Slow-cooked pork shoulder

-- Drain off the excess oil, then add the remaining butter, the garlic, sage leaf and lemon peel.
+- Drain off the excess oil, then add the remaining butter, the garlic, sage and lemon peel.
 Fry to colour the garlic and then add half the wine.

 - Reduce the heat, half-cover and very slowly simmer for three hours, adding more wine to keep a fraction of liquid in the pan at all times.